beatrizsmerino/vue-pokecards/README.md

 ### Vue watch

 - `cards` -> Watch the list of cards was loaded for add or remove the loader animation.
-- `gameData.changed.selectedDeck` -> Watch if the deck number changes, the game is restarted.
+- `gameData.changed.selectedDeck` -> Watch if the deck number changes and the game is restarted.
 - `currentDateTime.date` -> Watch the current date and update it.
 - `currentDateTime.time` -> Watch the current time and update it.
 - `counter.init` -> Watch if the counter has started and starts the countdown if not reset the counter to the default value.